Vascular and Interventional Radiology Review

 This course combines 13 traditional case reviews with 3 didactic lectures for deeper insights into all aspects of vascular and interventional radiology, including vascular and nonvascular diseases, and interventional oncology..

-Learn and earn credit at your own pace with unlimited access to this course through November 17, 2019.
+Earn credit at your own pace through November 17, 2019 and continue to access your videos until November 18, 2026.
 See below for learning outcomes and a list of modules and individual lectures.

 This course package offers 6.5 CME and SA-CME Credits following completion of an online test.